wmjordan/Codist/README.md

 ## Auto Changing Version Numbers

-From version 6.0 on, it is possible to automatically change version numbers for output assemblies after successful builds.
+From version 6.0 on, it is possible to automatically change version numbers for output assemblies before build.

 To activate the behavior, right click the project in the Solution Explorer and select the _Auto Build Version Numbers..._ command.